 Scholarships Currently Available for Only MWCC Students

 The National Science Foundation (NSF) is supporting MWCC students with scholarship funds.
 To be eligible, students must be pursuing a STEM degree with a major such as Biotechnology (BTD or BTDQ), Computer Information Systems (CIS), Natural Resources (NRD), Liberal Arts Biology (LAB), Chemistry (LACH), Physics/Pre-Engineering (LAEP), or Energy Management (EGD).
 Students must be taking 12 or more credits and have financial need as demonstrated by the FAFSA.
 The scholarship committee will consider academic records including GPA when awarding available funds.
 Scholarship recipients will also receive additional support such as faculty mentoring, networking, and STEM enrichment activities.

 To apply, please complete this application (PDF).

-The deadline to apply is November 1, 2015 for priority consideration for Spring 2016 semester.
+The deadline to apply is April 1, 2016 for priority consideration for the Fall 2016 semester.
 If scholarship funds are still available, late applications will be considered.

 For more information, please contact Dr. Carrie Arnold at 978-630-9240 or Veronica Guay, Assistant Dean of the School of Business, Science, Technology and Math at 978-630-9533.